Kythira

 Food in Kythira

-• Fatourada (liqueur made with tsipouro, cinnamon and fruit)
+• fatourada (liqueur made with tsipouro, cinnamon and citrus fruit)

 Villages in Kythira

-Kythira has a total of 62 settlements with great variety in character, architecture and landscape.
-Exploring the island you will find coastal villages reminiscent of the Cyclades, medieval settlements, but also green villages with springs and rich vegetation that is rarely found in the Greek islands.
-It is worth to visit:
+Kythira has a total of 62 settlements.
+Each has its own unique character and charm, with narrow streets, whitewashed houses and traditional architecture.
+Exploring the island you will find coastal villages reminiscent of the Cyclades, medieval settlements, but also villages surrounded by green-clad forests that are rarely found in the Greek islands.

 The amazing Kaladi beach in Kythira

-In Chora of Kythira, you will find all the necessary services for your holidays, such as ATMs, supermarkets, pharmacies and gas stations.
-In addition, there is a General Hospital in the settlement of Aroniadika and the island’s airport near the main port of Diakofti.
+In Chora, the island’s main town, you will find all the essential visitor amenities for your holidays, such as ATMs, supermarkets, pharmacies, and gas stations.
+In addition, there is a General Hospital in the settlement of Aroniadika, and the island’s airport is located near the main port of Diakofti.

 Regarding accommodation, there are numerous hotels and rooms not only in Chora, but also in other villages such as Kapsali, Logothetianika and Avlemonas.
-There is also a municipal campsite in a pine-covered area in Kapsali.
+There is also a municipal campsite in the picturesque seaside village of Kapsali.

 Important phone numbers for your stay in Kythira